springinpractice/sip-blog/source/book/index.markdown

 For each chapter, copy the full contents of the chapter's first recipe's `/sample_conf` directory into the chapter-specific configuration directory.
 Don't copy `/sample_conf` itself&mdash;just its contents.
 Once again, you can do this all at once if you like, though it's probably easier for you if you just do it as you start each new chapter.

-**Step 3.
-Chapter resource setup (per chapter)**

-Each chapter uses some set of resources (e.g., database, JavaMail, etc.) to provide backend services to the app.
+**Step 3: Chapter resource setup (per chapter).** Each chapter uses some set of resources (e.g., database, JavaMail, etc.) to provide backend services to the app.
 In the case of databases, each chapter that uses one has its own database.
 For Javamail, it probably makes sense to set up a single SMTP service since there's no reason for each chapter to use a separate one.
 Anyway, you'll need to set these up.

 For the databases, the scripts you need are MySQL 5.1 scripts inside the recipe's `/src/main/sql` directory.
 (These are usually called something like `schema.sql` and `data.sql`, though the naming isn't 100% consistent across all chapters.)
 If you need something other than MySQL 5.1, you'll probably have to make minor modifications to the scripts.
 In most cases we're not doing anything fancy in the database scripts at all.